Meatloaf Melts are an open-faced meatloaf sandwich with melted cheese on top. Made up of flavorful ground beef on a toasted bun!

 - 2 cups shredded cheddar cheese

 - Split rolls in half (lengthwise).

-- Put on baking sheet and bake rolls for about 2-3 minutes until toasted and golden.
+- Put on baking sheet and set aside.

 - Spread additional ketchup on top of meat mixture (as much or as little as you like).